AlvaroMS90/Complete-flow-characterization-from-snapshot-PIV-fast-probes-and-physics-informed-neural-networks/README.md

 Scripts of the article 'Complete flow characterization from snapshot PIV, fast probes and physics-informed neural networks'.
 DOI: https://doi.org/10.1016/j.cma.2023.116652

+Please, read the Instructions.pdf file for a complete description of the scripts and the links to the Zenodo repository where datasets are available.

 ## **License**
 Creative Commons Attribution 4.0 International.
 See LICENSE.md for further details.